 On the surface, you are friendly and open, but when examined closely, you seem only to choose people who are emotionally shut down, or not ready to commit.
 When others are nice to you, offering you praise or compliments, it feels uncomfortable, even unsafe, to believe them.

-Many people who suffer from BPD are those who are innately sensitive and empathic.
-Perhaps from a young age, you have repeated experience of being the one who loves too much, give too much and commit too much.
+Many people who suffer from BPD are innately sensitive and empathic.
+Perhaps from a young age, you have had the repeated experience of being the one who loves too much, gives too much and commits too much.
 Having been hurt so many times, you now opt to restrain your passion.
-The inability to trust intimacy and positive rewards act as a shield against disappointment.
+Your inability to trust intimacy and positive rewards acts as a shield against disappointment.
 The subconscious belief is that if you don’t allow yourself to be hooked, you will never become overly attached, and you will not be hurt.

-Underneath emotional anorexia might also be the unconscious beliefs that your emotions are wrong, you are ‘too much’ for others, your existence itself is a burden, or you don’t deserve a place in the world.
+Underneath emotional anorexia might also be the unconscious belief that your emotions are bad, you are ‘too much’ for others, your existence itself is a burden, or you don’t deserve a place in the world.
 You would rather be in pain than to affect other people, so you hold everything in.

 “What is hell?
 I maintain that it is the suffering of being unable to love.”

 From a young age, you love and feel a lot.
 Sadly, your sensitivity and empathy might have been abused rather than honoured.
 Adults in your life might have used you to be their emotional caretaker and counsellor, and people might have scapegoated you for your differences.
 If you have felt overwhelmed by intense hurt in the past, it is not surprising that to protect yourself; you have learned to do the opposite of being sensitive: to stop feeling.